ggerganov/llama.cpp/README.md

 The `grammars/` folder contains a handful of sample grammars.
 To write your own, check out the [GBNF Guide](./grammars/README.md).

-For authoring more complex JSON grammars, you can also check out https://grammar.intrinsiclabs.ai/, a browser app that lets you write TypeScript interfaces which it compiles to GBNF grammars that you can save for local use.
+For authoring more complex JSON grammars, you can also check out https://grammar.intrinsiclabs.ai/, a browser app that lets ygou write TypeScript interfaces which it compiles to GBNF grammars that you can save for local use.
 Note that the app is built and maintained by members of the community, please file any issues or FRs on [its repo](http://github.com/intrinsiclabsai/gbnfgen) and not this one.

 ### Instruction mode with Alpaca